pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

 ## The Default Include Syntax

 If you need more specificity when including patterns the Node version of Pattern Lab also support the include syntax for the template language that you're using.
-For example, the syntax for Mustache is the path to the pattern minus the `.hbs` extension.
+For example, the syntax for Handlebars is the path to the pattern minus the `.hbs` extension.
 Let's say we wanted to include the following pattern in a molecule:

     atoms/images/landscape-16x9.hbs

-The default Mustache include syntax would be:
+The default Handlebars include syntax would be:

 ```handlebars
 {% raw %}{{> atoms/images/landscape-16x9 }}{% endraw %}